Lung Transplant for Cystic Fibrosis

 - Having a lung transplant is still a limited option in the United States and is usually available only in certain major medical centers.
 You may have to travel or move to another city to have the operation.

 - Not everyone is a good candidate for an organ transplant.
 Your doctor or a transplant center will do tests to see if you are.
-For more information, see the topic Organ Transplant.
+To learn more, see the topic Organ Transplant.

 - If your tests show you are a good candidate, you are put on a waiting list.
 You may have to wait days, months, or years for a transplant.
 The United Network for Organ Sharing (UNOS) regularly updates its guidelines for transplant selection.
 More information can be found at www.unos.org.